ruszkipista/cims03-my-car/README.md

 * separated the web server (Flask) code part from the form-database codes
 ### Known issues
 * "Unit Conversions" collection is sorted by `*_id` foreign key fields and not by the referred foreign value `Unit Name`.
 Although this still groups values together, but not alphabetically sorts as one would expect.
 To solve it, the sorting needs to be moved from the DB into the application.
 * input form and database related codes are co-dependent, because there is only one set of field names which are used by both code parts.
-An additionla logic needs to be written to discover records still referencing the record to be deleted and do a cascading deletion.
+An additional logic needs to be written to discover records still referencing the record to be deleted and do a cascading deletion.

 ## 6. Testing
 First step in testing was the validation of HTML, CSS and JS code with [Markup Validation Service](https://validator.w3.org/), [CSS Validation Service](https://jigsaw.w3.org/css-validator/), [JS Hint](https://jshint.com/) respectively.